Spatial Market Analysis with WebGIS

 Penetration analyses work, and we can say that from experience.
 They help you to increase your earnings.

-5. Competition Analysis
+5. Competition Analysis on Maps

 The competition analysis gives you an overview of your competitors and thus your own position in the market, which you can then adjust, even on a small scale.
 The competition analysis is often neglected, not least because it is difficult: A lot of data is not available or is secret.
 However, it pays off to analyze the strengths and weaknesses of your competitors and to draw conclusions for your own business.